Veon2479/viirs-tools/README.md

 You can find demo Qt6 app in the `viirs-demo` folder.
 Note that it requires additional packages to be installed installed - `rasterio`,  `matplotlib`,  `PyQt6` and `TensorFlow`.
 Run `viirs-demo.py` to start it.
 Data for this demo can be found in the `demo-data` folder.

+## Additional tools
+In the `scripts` folder you can find useful tools for local satellite data analysis, such `assimilate.py` script.
+It was used for gathering data in the `demo-data` folder.

 ## References
 [^1]: M.Piper, T.Bahr (2015).
 A RAPID CLOUD MASK ALGORITHM FOR SUOMI NPP VIIRS IMAGERY EDRS.